CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 All underlay IP fabric BGP peerings in this guide are based on eBGP.
 Cumulus Linux {{<kb_link text="Auto BGP" url="cumulus-linux/Layer-3/Border-Gateway-Protocol-BGP/#auto-bgp" >}} and {{<kb_link text="BGP Unnumbered" url="cumulus-linux/Layer-3/Border-Gateway-Protocol-BGP/#bgp-unnumbered" >}} configurations are used.

-The subinterfaces on `leaf03` and `leaf04` to peer with Edge uplinks have IPv4 addresses.
-BGP peering between them must be with ASN and numbered as Edge doesn't support otherwise.
+The subinterfaces on `leaf03` and `leaf04` must be configured with unique IPv4 addresses.
+NSX Edge nodes to not support BGP unnumbered.

 {{%notice note%}}